 On the Windows side of things, the program forces iTunes to import the audio as 160kbps/44.1kHz MP3 files.
 Regardless of how you have set your iTunes preferences, you will always record at that same bitrate and into the same format.
 Not so on the Mac side, where I discovered that iTunes imports and converts the files using the preferences that you have already set, meaning that you can record in as high or low a bitrate and in whatever format that iTunes allows you to use.

 Once the tracks were into iTunes I went in and had a listen (listen to the MP3 sample on the right).
 Overall they were pretty good dubs, although the tone seems a little washed out and tinny at times.
 These were fifteen year old tapes though, so I went on and did some more ripping using other tapes both commercially produced and also those created by me back in the day.
 What I discovered was that the commercially produced tapes did pretty well with track detection and overall sound quality, but my non-commercial tapes, including a live choral concert that was mastered by a professional recording company failed miserably at track detection.
 In those cases, the tracks wound up getting chopped into tiny segments when the music was too soft or at times not getting chopped at all resulting in one giant, 45 minute long MP3 file.
 Also, while the software did a good job of removing dead space from the end of each side of the tape they did not remove the dead space from the beginning of the side, leaving a ten to nineteen second chunk of silence at the beginning of those tracks.
+Check out an audio sample below.

 Since it had been a while since these tapes had seen the light of day, I wanted to try to compare the sound quality of the tape playback.
 Since I had long since gotten rid of my old tape based stereo, I had to get a little creative.
 I put fresh batteries in the unit and sat in the garage in my late model Taurus.
 First I played the tape through the car’s built in cassette player and followed it up by plugging the Tape Express into the car’s audio port that I use with the headphone jack on my iPod.
 To my fairly well trained ear, the audio from the ION Tape Express seemed a little hollow compared to when the same song was played on the much fuller sounding car stereo.
 You can probably attribute a little of this to the fact that the car has built in equalizer and noise reduction where the ION Tape Express has none.
 It was also noticed that when running on batteries (even new, fresh batteries), the unit seems to not operate as well.
 Tape speed issues almost made the tape get wound up on the rollers on several occasions, but only when running on batteries and not when connected via USB.